openmrs/openmrs-book-guide/reporting.md

 ![](http://write.flossmanuals.net/openmrs/reporting/static/report%20females.png)

 The rest of the queries needed to include parameters.
-For example, the query to find patients with any encounter between two given dates, the "on or after" and "on or before" fields were set as aParameter\[1\] and user-friendly names "Start Date" and "End Date" were provided.
+For example, the query to find patients with any encounter between two given dates, the "on or after" and "on or before" fields were set as a **Parameter** \[1\] and user-friendly names "Start Date" and "End Date" were provided.

 ![](http://write.flossmanuals.net/openmrs/reporting/static/report%20encounters.png)